30 iconic posters from World War II

 ‘We Can Do It’

-Rosie the Riveter declaring “We Can Do It” is one of the most recognizable U.S. icons to emerge from World War II.
+Rosie the Riveter, declaring “We can do it!” in this poster, is one of the most recognizable U.S. icons to emerge from World War II.
 Yet the poster was only displayed for two weeks in Westinghouse factories.
 It was decades later when modern-day feminism emerged that the image enjoyed widespread popularity, showing that women could perform jobs traditionally held by men.

 You may also like: 25 pictures of abandoned military installations and their stories